pyroll-project/pyroll-core/docs/index.md

-# PyRoll Documentation
+# PyRolL Documentation

-PyRoll is an OpenSource rolling framework, aimed to provide a fast and extensible base for rolling simulation.
+PyRolL is an OpenSource rolling framework, aimed to provide a fast and extensible base for rolling simulation.
 The current focus lies on groove rolling in elongation grooves.
 The core packages comes with a basic set of models to allow a first estimation of forces and torques occurring in a pass sequence.
 There is a flexible plugin system, able to modify and extend the model set available to describe the process.